 Retaining wall elements are in like-new condition.
-There are a few locations where the mow strip at the base of the retaining wall has settled and the seal between the concrete and the wall has been broken.
+As noted in last year's inspection, there are a few locations where the mow strip at the base of the retaining wall has settled and the seal between the concrete and the wall is missing.